matRR/lunch-api/README.md

 - Migrate database (see [Migration](#database-migration) section)
 - `npm start` or `npm start:watch` to restart the server on any change in the source code

-Your local dev server is now up and running
+Your local dev server is now up and running.
+Open your browser and go to `http://localhost:5000/`.

 ## Testing
 - `npm test` or `npm run test:watch` to restart the tests on any change in the source code